 Note: It is not uncommon for co-infections (additional infections) to be implicated in rheumatic disease and may be due, in part, to diminished immune system function.
 If other infections are suspected and found to be present through specific tests, these will also need to be addressed with appropriate treatment for an AP regimen to be fully effective.

-For any patient wishing to learn about AP, the books by Henry Scammell, which provide an excellent foundation in understanding the rationale for this approach to treatment, are a good starting point.
-You will find these books and others listed in the Resource section of this site.
+For any patient wishing to learn about AP, the books by Henry Scammell provide an excellent foundation in understanding the rationale for this approach to treatment and are a good starting point.
+You will find these books in the Resources section of the site, as well as other useful books.

 The Antibiotic Approach to Rheumatoid Arthritis is a video documentary created by Dr. Brown as a training tool for doctors, presenting the rationale for using AP to treat rheumatoid arthritis.